sambanova/ai-starter-kit/benchmarking/README.md

   - If the model specified is a bundle, specify the desired expert in the Model Name text box with the prefix `Bundle`.
     - For example, the Samba-1 Turbo Llama-3-8B expert in studio is titled `Meta-Llama-3-8B-Instruct` so the model name would be `Bundle/Meta-Llama-3-8B-Instruct`.
-  - If the model comes from an endpoint using it's OpenAI compatible URL, enter the full model name shown on the model card.
+  - If the model comes from a SambaStudio endpoint using its OpenAI compatible URL, enter the full model name shown on the model card.
 E.g. `Meta-Llama-3.1-70B-Instruct`.
   - If the model is a standalone model, enter the full model name shown on the model card.
 E.g. `Llama-2-70b-chat-hf`.
   - If the model is a SambaNova Cloud one, then be aware of the right model names used.
 Then, choose `SambaNova Cloud` in the API type dropdown option.
     - For example, the Llama-3-8B model in SambaNova Cloud is titled `llama3-8b` so that will be the model name.